yurimarx/imageaicreator/README.md

 The Image AI Creator allows you:
 * Set a text and get a PNG image

-## Prerequisites
-* Create your key on https://platform.imagine.art/

 ## Installation with Docker

 Clone/git pull the repo into any local directory